crownstone/bluenet/docs/tutorials/ADD_NEW_COMMAND.md

 The [CrownstoneService](/source/src/services/cs_CrownstoneService.cpp) is where the characteristics are defined.
 See also the protocol [document](/docs/PROTOCOL.md#crownstone-service).
-The `_controlCharacteristic` is the characteristic that is used to send the new command.
+The `_controlCharacteristic` is the characteristic that is used to send the new command (of above) to the Crownstone.
 If you inspect the code you see that it sets `setNotifies(false)`.
 It has a different characteristic to communicate results back, the `_resultCharacteristic`.
 This has `setNotifies(true)`.

 The results can be written to this characteristic through `writeResult(CommandHandlerTypes, cs_result_t)`.
 It will